 This will result in a punishment deemed appropriate by the staff member involved.
 It may include any of the sanctions above or others deemed appropriate at the time.
+These are recorded in a child's pastoral file on CPOMS.

 Level 2